ryanviallet-commits/Home-network-documentation/README.md

 it can be used as a web extention, an app on your phone and a application on your computer.
 Bitwarden uses end too end zero-Knowledge encryption which means your passwords are encrypted on your device so if anyone tries too hack into it they wont see any passwords or sensitive information

+  ## Device Configuration Information
+  All the Configurations for the router are managed by the ISP so i cannot Access that information

 ## Revision History
 Friday July 24th 6:00 PM
 Sunday July 26th 5:00 PM
+Completed July 27th 5:00 PM

 ## Refrences
 https://bitwarden.com/resources/bitwarden-overview/